Missing Data Estimation in Temporal Multilayer Position-aware Graph Neural Network (TMP-GNN)

-A fully connected neural network is used at the end to finalize the prediction of missing values as follows:
+A fully connected neural network is used at the end to finalize the prediction of missing values as following:

-The E-TMP-GNN I aims at extracting additional features out of the embedding yields from TMP-GNN, and use it to further enrich the edge feature sets.
+The E-TMP-GNN I aims at extracting additional features out of the embedding that yield from TMP-GNN, and use it to further enrich the edge feature sets.
 We demonstrate in section \ref{result} that the added streams have made significant improvement in $\text{MAE}$ compared to the baseline.
-TMP-GNN II, however, aims at reducing the number of feature streams by implementing a $\text{softmax}$ layer that inputs $\mathbf{h}_{{Bi-GRU}_e}^{(t)}$ and $\mathbf{h}_{{TMP-GNN}_e}^{(t)}$, since $\mathbf{h}_{{TMP-GNN}_e}^{(t)}$ is expected to contain valuable information of the short-term temporal correlation among same nodes of consecutive time layers.
+TMP-GNN II, however, aims at reducing the number of feature streams by implementing a $\text{softmax}$ layer that gets $\mathbf{h}_{\mathrm{Bi-GRU}_e}^{(t)}$ and $\mathbf{h}_{\mathrm{TMP-GNN}_e}^{(t)}$ as inputs, since $\mathbf{h}_{\mathrm{TMP-GNN}_e}^{(t)}$ is expected to contain valuable information of the temporal correlation among same nodes of consecutive time layers.